unyt-org/uix/docs/manual/17 Guide.md

 As an alternative, you can use an SQL database, which is more suitable for larger data sets where you need to query data.
 Switching to SQL storage *does not require any changes in your application code* - it just changes the underlying storage mechanism.

-On the frontend, eternal data is stored in the browser's local storage and indexedDB.
+On the frontend, eternal data is stored in the browser's local storage and IndexedDB.

 ## Networking